Ronan Keating breaks silence following Louis Walsh’s scathing attack: 'He hasn’t had a hit record since I left'

 ‘He hasn’t had a hit record since I left’

-During last night’s episode, Ronan’s signature hit Life Is A Rollercoaster played in the house.
-Shortly after slagging off Jedward that same day, Louis couldn’t help but slate another one of his former acts.
+During last night’s episode (March 12), Ronan’s signature hit Life Is A Rollercoaster played in the house.
+Shortly after Louis slagged off Jedward that same day, he couldn’t help but slate another one of his former acts.

 “Everybody thinks he’s a lovely guy, do you know what I mean?” he continued.
 “He hasn’t had a hit record since I left.
 He sacked me.”